-We partnered with Cisco Meraki to design their exciting new line of security cameras: The MV Series.
+We partnered with Cisco Meraki to design their their flagship line of security cameras: The MV Series.
 These unique waterproof devices offer advanced image analysis without complex installation, can be ceiling or wall-mounted indoors or out, and are ideal for use in offices, schools or commercial spaces.
-Each camera also features onboard video processing to ensure they record and analyze content constantly.
+Each camera features onboard video processing to ensure they record and analyze content -constantly.

 The design goal for this project was to finally introduce elegant and approachable security cameras to the market.
 We chose a refined white bowl form to serve as the camera’s nest and created a clean line around its black dome.
 We then covered it with a glossy lens that vaguely resembles chocolate melting over ice cream.

 Each camera was designed from the inside out.
 We worked with the Meraki team to leverage a simple internal architecture and applied internal shrouds to hide mechanical details and provide a resolved product appearance.
 Installation is as easy as driving in a couple of screws, and positioning the camera before securing everything in place with the outer lens is also effortless.

 The result is a sophisticated product that immediately harmonizes with the environment, which is why the MV Series is this month’s spotlight design.
 The blend of perspectives provided throughout this discussion reflects the close collaboration that occurred for this project between our industrial designers and Meraki’s engineering team.

 Here is an in-depth conversation with the Whipsaw and Meraki team members behind this product development project.